adobeio/adobeio-documentation/sign/webhooks.md

 -   Registering a webhook: If this verification of webhook URL call fails, the webhook will not be created.
 -   Updating a webhook: INACTIVE to ACTIVE: If this verification of webhook URL call fails, the webhook state will not be changed to ACTIVE.

+### How to respond to a webhook notification

-Additionally, Adobe Sign performs an implicit verification of intent in each webhook notification request that it sends to the webhook URL.
-Every notification request includes a header called **X-AdobeSign-ClientId** that includes the client ID of the application that created the webhook.
-We will consider the webhook notification successfully delivered, if an only if success response **(2XX response code)** is returned and the header **(X-AdobeSign-ClientId)** is echoed back in response HTTP header or in a JSON response body with key as **xAdobeSignClientId** and value as the same client ID; otherwise, Adobe Sign will retry to deliver the notification to the webhook URL until the retries are exhausted.
+Adobe Sign performs an implicit verification of intent in each webhook notification request that is sent to the webhook URL.
+Every webhook notification HTTPS request contains the customer HTTP header called **X-AdobeSign-ClientId.** The value of this header is the client ID (Application ID) of the application that created the webhook.
+We will consider the webhook notification successfully delivered, if and only if a success response **(2XX response code)** is returned and the the client ID is sent in either the HTTP header **(X-AdobeSign-ClientId)** or in a JSON response body with key as **xAdobeSignClientId** and value as the same client ID; otherwise, Adobe Sign will retry to deliver the notification to the webhook URL until the retries are exhausted.

 ### Hosting your webhook in the cloud